milagrosniro/calorieTrackr/README.md

 - **Vite:** For fast and optimized builds.
 - **TailwindCSS:** For modern and customizable styling.
 - **useMemo:** To optimize performance by memoizing expensive calculations.
-- **useReducer:** For managing complex state logic in a scalable way.
+- **useReducer & useContext:** For managing complex state logic and providing a scalable way to share state across components.

+The application was refactored to improve state management by leveraging **reducers** and **hooks**.
+The refactor introduces the `useReducer` hook for managing complex state transitions, providing a more scalable and maintainable approach compared to traditional `useState`.
+The `useContext` hook was also employed to allow global state sharing across multiple components, improving code structure and modularity.

 ## 🚀 Live Demo